iamthinair/GeObj-Viewer/README.md

 # Features

-Can view GeObj files and export them as .GLB (No textures or vertex colors yet)
+Can view GeObj files and export them as .GLB (Exporting currently doesnt support textures or vertex colors yet)